-Q: If my child’s allergic to chicken eggs, could I safely cook for him using quail eggs?
+Q: If my child is allergic to chicken eggs, could I safely cook for him using quail eggs instead?

-Dr. Sharma: People with allergy to hen’s eggs are generally also allergic to other bird eggs, including quail, turkey, duck, goose and seagull.
+Dr. Sharma: People with allergy to hen’s eggs are usually also allergic to other bird eggs.
+So, this includes quail eggs, as well as those of turkey, duck, goose and seagull.

-This is called cross-reactivity, which occurs because of the similarity in the protein structures among these various bird eggs.
+This is called cross-reactivity, and it occurs because of the similarity in the protein structures among these various bird eggs.

-While it’s possible to be allergic to one type of bird egg but not others, that is rare.
-It’s more common to have the cross-reactivity.
+While it is possible to be allergic to one type of bird egg but not others, that is rare.
+It’s much more common to have the cross-reactivity.

 Anaphylaxis to quail egg has been reported in those with hen’s egg allergy.
 So the usual allergist recommendation for someone with hen’s egg allergy would be to avoid all other bird eggs.

 Will a Peanut-Allergic Child Also React to Chickpeas?